 The flexibility and adaptability to work in an international and/or intercultural context

-An integrated insight in chemical process and materials' technology
+An integrated insight in (bio)chemical process technology and materials' technology

 Insight in chemistry as a link between process and materials technology